-Milwaukee, Wisconsin October 28, 2024
+Milwaukee, Wisconsin June 17, 2025

-Madison Metropolitan Sewerage District Management's Discussion and Analysis Years Ended December 31, 2023 and 2022
+Madison Metropolitan Sewerage District Management's Discussion and Analysis Years Ended December 31, 2024 and 2023

-Management's Discussion and Analysis for 2023 and 2022
+Management's Discussion and Analysis for 2024 and 2023

-The management of the Madison Metropolitan Sewerage District (the District) offers this narrative overview and analysis of the District's financial performance for calendar years 2023 and 2022.
+The management of the Madison Metropolitan Sewerage District (the District) offers this narrative overview and analysis of the District's financial performance for calendar years 2024 and 2023.
 It should be read in conjunction with the District's financial statements which follow this section.
-The 2023 and 2022 financial statements have been prepared in accordance with generally accepted accounting principles.
+The 2024 and 2023 financial statements have been prepared in accordance with generally accepted accounting principles (GAAP) for governmental entities.